Table of Contents

 Tick prevention isn't just limited to peak season though; as we said, it's a year-round commitment.
 Here's how to ensure your pets are protected all throughout the year:

-Consistent Preventatives - Administer tick preventatives, like Itch Flea for dogs and Itch Flea for cats consistently, even during the off-peak season.
+Consistent Preventatives - Administer tick preventatives, like Itch Flea Treatment for dogs and Itch Flea Treatment for cats consistently, even during the off-peak season.
 This proactive approach ensures your pets are safeguarded regardless of the time of year.

 Regular Checks - Make tick checks a routine part of your pet care regimen.
 Regular grooming and thorough inspections after any outdoor activities can catch ticks early.